lluppesms/bicep.container.registry/readme.md

 ### 2.2 Security

 In order for the pipeline to access the bicep container registry, the service principal will need to be in the `acrpull` role for the container registry.
-In this example repository, the service principal rights are granted as part of the [containerregistry.bicep](bicep/containerregistry.bicep) deployment, as defined in the [create-bicep-registry.yml](./azdo/pipelines/create-bicep-container-registry.yml) pipeline.
+In this example repository, the service principal is granted `acrpush` (which includes acrpull) as part of the [containerregistry.bicep](bicep/containerregistry.bicep) deployment, as deployed in the [create-bicep-registry.yml](./azdo/pipelines/create-bicep-container-registry.yml) pipeline.

-### 2.3 Content Warning
+### 2.3 Warning - Don't use these Bicep Files in Production!

 WARNING: The bicep files in this repository are for demonstration purposes only.
 They are not intended for production use and may contain errors or security vulnerabilities.
 In fact, they intentionally contain some vulnerabilities so you can see them in the scan portion of the pipeline job.

-**You are using this repository and it's code at your own risk, and MUST review and test all code before using it in a production environment.
+> **By using this code, you acknowledge that you are using this repository and it's code at your own risk, and you MUST review and test all code before using it in a production environment.
 By using this code, you are assuming responsibility to perform those reviews.**

 ---